 Directions: take out a large pot.
 Add to it water, honey, cloves, cinnamon and vanilla.
 Bring to boil and then simmer for 10 minutes.

-Go ahead and pit your plums.
-While you can halve them to get at the seed, I prefer to pit them whole, like this.
-It’s much faster!
+Pit your plums.
+While you can halve them to get at the seed, I prefer to pit them whole.
+It’s faster!

 Tightly pack your plums into jars.
-After being processed in the canner fruits will soften and pack together even more, leaving you with a jar half-full of juice.
-Because I don’t like wasting space, I really pack them in!
+After being processed in the canner fruits will soften and squish together even more.

 Leave 1 inch of head space between your plums and the rim of the jar’s mouth.